Fried Eggs with Zhug

 Over medium: Egg is flipped and cooked long enough to partly set the yolk in a way that nets a creamy yolk with the consistency of a partially boiled egg.

 Over hard: The flipped egg is cooked long enough to fully set the yolk

-My idea of perfect fried eggs include crispy, not burned egg white edges, an uncracked and non-overcooked yolk, and a fairly neat shape.
+My idea of perfect fried eggs includes crispy, not burned egg white edges, an uncracked and non-overcooked yolk, and a fairly neat shape.
 Nothing breaks my heart more than messing up the yolk.
 Ain’t no way to mend it other than starting over and getting it right.
-In my pursuits and practice there are a few lessons/principles I’ve learned in making perfect fried eggs.
+In my pursuits and practice, there are a few lessons/principles I’ve learned in making perfect fried eggs.
 Fried eggs are simple, but they ain’t easy like Sunday morning!
 Consider these tips making your version of perfect fried eggs.

 Perfect Fried Eggs Cooking Tips

 - Crack your eggs against a flat surface instead of on the corner of your pan or skillet.
 This will minimize chance of you cracking the yolk as well as insure you don’t get the dreaded egg shell shrapnel in your eggs.